AdrianFalb/demoRMR-all/README.md

 The aim of this bachelor thesis is to explore the current state of the problem of controlling a group of remote robots and propose a natural interaction approach with this group of robots.

-This is a human-machine interface used for controlling a group of remote mobile robots with the maximum size of 3.
+This is the code written in C++ of the human-machine interface responsible for controlling the robots.